 6 Foot Privacy Fencing Prices

 Whether a piece of property consists of a small home and a tiny garden or a sprawling house and a giant backyard, adding in a fence brings with it a number of benefits.
-While there are dozens of different types of fencing options to choose from, a six-foot privacy fence is often the preferred type.
-With this cost guide, learn about the advantages of privacy fencing, the disadvantages of privacy fencing, the costs of materials, the costs of installation and the various types of privacy fencing that are available.
+While there are dozens of different types of fencing options to choose from, a 6-foot privacy fence is often the preferred type.
+See the advantages of privacy fencing, the costs of materials and installation and the various types of privacy fencing that are available.

 - Average minimum cost of a 6-foot privacy fence (materials): $7 per linear foot